Gyakobo/multi-threading/README.md

 $$

 >[!NOTE]
->The graph below showcases the calculated function
+>The graph below showcases the integrated function.
 <img src="./assets/function.png">

 There is of course a minor issue with this calculation.
 In particular, as the $dx$ component gets ever smaller, the integration gets more precise.
 Hence it becomes a priority to make the $dx$ as small as possible.
 This however certainly backfires as with the decreasing $dx$ the integration becomes more complex as there are more facets in the function to compute.